technomancy/leiningen/doc/TUTORIAL.md

         `-- my_stuff
             `-- core_test.clj

 Then, under the checkouts directory, create symlinks to projects you need.
+Symlinks should be absolute, not relative.

     .
     |-- project.clj